LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-21-DoNotRageQuit.md

 Because of this I was able to cut the IT jargon, and explain to our Fraud Triage team that this wasn't some tech illiterate guy, mistaking scam emails for actual attacks.

-But some potential Bluetooth tethering hacking victim.
-After explaining that the colleague was convinced and escalated it.
+But a potential Bluetooth tethering hacking victim.
+After explaining that, the colleague was convinced and escalated it.
 That can be turned into a selling point in the terrifying "tell me about yourself", job interview question.

 I also knew that actual cyber security researchers who's mission is to prevent attacks, point out a fault in our network or hardware that requires immediate resolution.